tintin10q/csai_ml_final_summary/ML_final_summary.md

 ### Tree based models
 You often use tree based models as the weak learners in the ensamble learning because the trees can model non-linear relationships.
 Trees are very interpretable (if they are not too big).
 Random forest are very robust.
 Gradient boosting often has the best performance with good tuning.
 Trees don't care about scaling they can work with any data so no feature engineering.

+We now discussed all the models.
+There is still more to the story however.

 # Model evaluation
 How do you beter evaluate your models?
 Before you awnser that question you should ask what do we actually want to know when we evaluate our model?
 The answer is the **generalization performance** of the model.
 We actually don't care really how well the model does on the training data we care about if the training data will be enough to do well on unseen data.
 We can just get generalization performance of the model by testing it with unseen data.
 This is only really true for supervised learning because unsupperviced is more qualative.